hudochenkov/stylelint-order/README.md

 ## Usage

-Add `stylelint-order` to your stylelint config `plugins` array, then add rules you need to the rules list.
+Add `stylelint-order` to your Stylelint config `plugins` array, then add rules you need to the rules list.
 All rules from stylelint-order need to be namespaced with `order`.

 ```json
 {